|

 Count Robert of Paris,

-a failure’, was originally prepared for publication by
+was originally prepared for publication by his son-in-law, J.

 Frank Jordan (Edinburgh: Edinburgh University Press, 2004) xvi,